Action Park: History

 In February 1996, the creditors who had taken on GAR's $14 million debt petitioned to force it into bankruptcy.
-GAR filed for Chapter 11 protection that following March, but remained optimistic that they could regain their financial footing "within a year."
+GAR filed for Chapter 11 protection that following March, but remained optimistic that they could regain their financial footing "within a year".
 After closing at the end of the season as usual on Labor Day 1996, it launched a website where visitors could find information about rides, directions to the park, lodging, and enter a lottery for park tickets.

 As the 1997 summer season approached, GAR remained optimistic that Action Park would open as expected on June 14, in spite of massive layoffs at the end of the prior ski season.
 The opening date was pushed back two weeks, and then into mid-July.
 On June 25, GAR announced the cessation of all its operations, including Action Park.

 Following the demise of GAR, Praedium Recovery Fund purchased the Vernon Valley/Great Gorge resort, including Action Park, for $10 million.
 The investment group put Angel Projects in charge of managing the resort, and aimed to spend $20 million to upgrade the ski resort's equipment and trails and remodel the water park.
 Instead, Canadian resort developer Intrawest purchased the property in February 1998.
-It revamped the Waterworld section of Action Park, and reopened it for the 1998 season as Mountain Creek Waterpark, while the Motorworld and Alpine Center sections were demolished.
+It revamped the Waterworld section of Action Park, and reopened it for the 1998 season as Mountain Creek Waterpark, while the Alpine Center section had its bungee tower demolished, and Space Shot ride dismantled.
 The Motorworld section of the park remained in place, undisturbed, until at least mid-2000, when work began on Mountain Creek's Black Creek Sanctuary.

 Alpine Center attractions

 Action Park Gladiator Challenge

 The Gladiator Challenge attraction, loosely based on the television series American Gladiators, opened in 1992.
 It allowed guests to compete against other guests in an obstacle course and against park-employed "gladiators" in jousting matches.
 Former bodybuilders Michael and Vince Mancuso designed the attraction, and the employees against whom guests would compete in the jousting matches were found by scouting local gyms.

 The matches could lead to real violence.
 On one occasion, a guest who felt the gladiator he contended against had been too rough, striking him frequently on the head with the padded end of his pugil stick, returned to the attraction with some of his friends in an effort to exact retribution.
-The gladiator called in support of his own, and eventually a brawl involving several dozen people broke out.
+The gladiator called in support of his own, and eventually, a brawl involving several dozen people broke out.
 The Vernon police had to be called in to restore order.

 Over the course of a day, three shows were put on, and the guests who ran the fastest obstacle course times in the earlier shows were brought back to compete against each other later in the day.
 By 1995, the attraction was removed and replaced with a beach volleyball court.